 The origins of the recharging health mechanic date back to action role-playing games, or action RPGs, of the 1980s.
-The first video game to use a form of regenerating health was Punch-Out in early 1984.
-In late 1984, Hydlide introduced the regenerating health mechanic in a more modern form, where the player escapes damage for a set amount of time in order to recover health.
+The first video game to use a form of regenerating health was Punch-Out in 1983.
+In 1984, Hydlide introduced the regenerating health mechanic in a more modern form, where the player escapes damage for a set amount of time in order to recover health.
 This mechanic then went on to appear in the popular Ys series from 1987 onwards.
 The first shooter with the mechanic was Star Luster for the NES in 1985.
-However, this mechanic was rarely used outside of the action RPG genre until the 2000's.
+However, this mechanic was rarely used outside of the action RPG genre until the 2000s.

-Halo: Combat Evolved is sometimes credited for the first appearance of regenerating health in action games.
+Halo: Combat Evolved is sometimes credited for the first appearance of regenerating health in FPS action games.
 However, not only was it not the first, but it did not even have regenerating health.
 Halo featured a traditional health system, as it was the player's energy shields that regenerated.
 Subsequent games in the series, starting with Halo 2, added true regenerating health, although the original system made a return appearance in Halo 3: ODST and continued on in Halo: Reach.

 In truth, this popular method of health control appeared in action games long before Halo.
 The 1992 first-person shooter Faceball 2000 for the SNES and Mega Drive/Genesis had it.
 It also was used in the relatively unpopular comic book game, Wolverine: Adamantium Rage, which was released on the SNES and the Mega Drive/Genesis in 1994.

 There have been multiple types of regenerating health.